Property depreciation and how it can work for your SMSF

 To request a quote from BMT for deductions that your SMSF may be entitled to claim, please click on the button below:Request a Quote

-In order to claim depreciation on an Investment Property, the Property must have been built after 1985.
+In order to claim depreciation on an Investment Property, the Property must have been build after the 15th of September 1987.
 The ATO property depreciation legislation contains two distinct sections – Divisions 40 and 43 – that cover deductions available for different parts of the property.

 It relates to the building structure and permanent fixtures.
 This includes things such as the foundations, walls and floors as well as windows, toilets and sinks.
 The deduction is available on residential investment properties that commenced construction after the 15th of September 1987.
 It can be claimed at a rate of 2.5 per cent for up to forty years.
 Second-hand property owners are eligible to claim depreciation on capital works carried out by themselves and by the previous owner.
 The structural elements of a building are deemed by the ATO to have an effective (or useful) life of 40 years.
 Therefore, if you have a building that cost $120,000 to build, of which $100,000 covered structural elements, you would be entitled to claim 2.5% depreciation against the structural elements every year for 40 years, which would bring you a tax deduction of $2,500 dollars every year!

 Knowing these facts will allow you to maximize your depreciation claim.
 In our example, these items cost $20,000.
 The annual depreciation claim works out at $2,000 per year, every year for 10 years.
 Again, that’s a direct $2,000 reduction in your taxable income every year.

 Combining the deductions available in Divisions 40 and 43 of this example would reduce your taxable income by $4,500 every year – that’s $45,000 over ten years!